ramyakchina/Expense-Tracker/README.md

 # Expense-Tracker
 * This application allows users to record expenses by categories.
+* In the view details page, it shows all information of the selected item:category, amount and description of expense.
-* User can view the summary of expenses.
+* The Expense report shows summary of expenses by categories.
 * User can also remove particular expenses.
 * It uses HTML5 local storage to store the data
 * Based on html built-in form validation rules, AngularJS will apply certain CSS classes to these form elements.